It’s normal for a baby to spit up as their digestive system develops and they get the hang of feeding.

 “Sometimes, the rumination disorder gets better and they go years and years with no symptoms, and later we might see sleeping problems or headaches or stomach aches,” Dr. Falcone explains.
 “So it’s important to teach some of these behavioral and relaxation techniques to help kids control the anxiety, because those might also be useful later.”

 If your child is regurgitating food consistently, start by seeing a primary care physician.
-He or she can start the process of figuring out what’s going on and refer you to a digestive specialist or psychologist if necessary.
+They can start the process of figuring out what’s going on and refer you to a digestive specialist or psychologist if necessary.